-Scripps offers acute and chronic wound care services by certified wound therapists whose goal is to reduce your pain and heal your wound in order to avoid additional medical complications.
+At Scripps, you have access to acute and chronic wound care services — whether your injury is temporary or ongoing.
+The goal of our certified wound therapists in San Diego is to reduce your pain and heal your wound in order to avoid additional medical complications.

-Our wound care team works closely with physicians to use the most effective, advanced and appropriate individualized wound care treatments.
+Your wound care team works closely with your physicians to use the most effective, advanced and appropriate individualized wound care treatments.

 Our wound care therapists treat a variety of conditions that lead to skin breakdown and injury, including:

 - Burns (including mild, moderate and radiation burns)

 - Vascular disorders, such as venous stasis, venous insufficiency or arterial insufficiency

 - Surgical incisions that become infected, re-open or do not heal properly